 7. If You Have the Storage Space, Buy Ahead!

-If you have empty storage space, including a deep freezer or a place to keep canned products, consider buying ahead and preserving your food.
+If you have empty storage space, including a deep freezer or a place to keep canned products, consider buying ahead and preserving your food (and if you need more space, rent a cheap storage space nearby).
 By buying in bulk at your local Los Angeles farmers market during peak seasons, you can find a great selection of produce at a lower price than you can usually buy many of those items.
 Take a look at when peak season for your favorite fruits and vegetables occurs.
 Then set aside a few days for canning and preserving.
 You’ll get to keep enjoying those fruits and vegetables all year long — and get a deal on them in the process!